Self Employed Tax Calculator Scotland 2025/26

 Scottish taxpayers use different Income Tax bands and rates from the rest of the UK.
 The calculator stacks your self-employment profit on top of any PAYE salary in the same tax year, then estimates the extra Scottish Income Tax due on the combined income.

-Enter your gross self-employed income, allowable expenses or the £1,000 trading allowance, and any PAYE salary.
+Use this as a self employed tax calculator Scotland taxpayers can run before Self Assessment: enter gross self-employed income, allowable expenses or the £1,000 trading allowance, and any PAYE salary.
 The calculator runs entirely in your browser.
 Nothing about your figures is sent to a server or analytics.

 National Insurance still uses UK-wide self-employed Class 4 rules, so only Income Tax differs between this Scottish calculator and the rest-of-UK version.